 OPEN WATER FISHING

-Even if you’re a veteran angler, Lake of the Woods will provide some of the best angling opportunities you have had in your life.
+Even if you’re a veteran angler, Lake of the Woods will provide some of the best open water fishing opportunities you have had in your life.
 The lake is renowned as a world-class fishery providing hundreds of thousands of pounds of walleye annually.
 In addition to the tasty walleye, Lake of the Woods has sauger, smallmouth and largemouth bass, muskie, jumbo perch, sturgeon and plenty of northern pike.
 During the summer, gigantic sturgeon roll and breach the water’s surface as they begin their ageless trek up the Rainy River to spawn around the Long Sault Rapids.

 One of the great fishing opportunities up at Lake of the Woods is jumping on one of the many resort charter boats.
 These boats are big, comfortable and typically offer a restroom.
 Everything is provided on a charter boat.
 A licensed Coast Guard Captain will lead you on a fishing adventure to where the fish are.
 Working with fellow guides around the lake enables guides to better track fish movement and provide a quality fishing experience.
 Rod and reels, tackle, bait and all equipment to reel in a big one is included on the fishing trip.
 A visitor really only needs to make two decisions in a day, what to wear and what to eat.
 It really takes the guess work out of fishing providing a relaxing and successful trip.